Leptin The Primary Fat Loss Hormone

-I am of the opinion that EVERYONE who is overweight has SOME issue with leptin.
+I am of the opinion that EVERYONE who is overweight has SOME issues with leptin.

-I think in the coming year (probably decade) we will start to understand just how important this fat regulating hormone is.
+I think in the coming years (probably a decade) we will start to understand just how important this fat-regulating hormone is.

 In the meantime, however, it will be up to you to do your own research and find your own therapies/treatments.

 Until then, if you follow the standard weight loss advice of eating less and exercising more you will continue to have about a 1% success rate in losing weight and keeping it off (these aren’t my statistics but the actual numbers from people trying to lose weight).

 The key to long-lasting weight loss is targeting the hormones which regulate your body weight such as leptin (the primary one) but also others such as thyroid hormone.